Edinburgh Seven: The first women undergraduates in Britain

 On 2 November 1869 the women signed the matriculation roll.
 In so doing, the University of Edinburgh became the first British university to open its doors to women.
-Jex-Blake wrote in one of her letters to her friend Lucy Sewell:
+Jex-Blake wrote in one of her letters to her friend Lucy Sewall:

 One of the historic documents in the campaign is the Edinburgh University Calendar for 1870.
 It contained a new section, which appeared under the heading Regulations for the Education of Women in Medicine in the University.
 It stated that the women would receive all their tuition in classes separate from those for men and would pay higher fees due to their classes being smaller.
 In all other respects the women were to be treated exactly as the men were, 'subject to all the regulations now or at any future time in force in the University as to the matriculation of students, their attendance on classes, examinations or otherwise.'